canonical/vanilla-framework/templates/docs/patterns/grid-legacy/accessibility.md

 This component strives to follow [WCAG 2.2 (level AA) guidelines](https://www.w3.org/TR/WCAG22/), and care must be taken to ensure this effort is maintained when the component is implemented across other projects.
 This section offers advice to that effect:

-- Each column containing text should span a minimum of 2 columns.
+- Each column containing text should span a minimum of 3 columns.
 - Only columns should be direct children of rows.
-- The starting point of your page should be a well-structured and accessible source document.
+- The starting point of your page should be a well structured and accessible source document.
 Ensure the document remains in a logical order for screen readers, irrespective of how the content looks visually.
 - Ensure to use order and the grid-placement properties only for visual, not logical, reordering of content.

 ## Resources